A brother-sister pairing is hoping to make the Hunter region proud at this year’s Olympic Games.

 The Ryans have lacked the slew of events in the build-up to the Olympics that helps sailing teams refine their race-craft.

-Remaining in their own COVID bubble, Jamie and Will decided to train together on Lake Macquarie.
+Remaining in their own COVID bubble, Jaime and Will decided to train together on Lake Macquarie.

 Will explained the past year’s experience helped them “get through those tough months”.

 “It was pretty crazy for us,” he said.